-This one is inspired by all of those beautiful breakfast bowls of oatmeal that I see all over the internet.
+This quinoa breakfast bowl is inspired by the beautiful bowls of oatmeal that I see all over the internet.
 You know the ones – they’re chock full of colorful fruit and other various superfoods.
-They’re so pretty that they make me wish I liked oatmeal… so finally I had this idea to make a sweet non-oat quinoa bowl for breakfast.
+They’re so pretty that they make me wish I liked oatmeal… so finally I had the idea to make a sweet non-oat quinoa bowl for breakfast.

-This base of this recipe is the quinoa that is lightly sweetened by cooking it in almond milk with a few cinnamon sticks.
+To make the base of this recipe, I cook quinoa in almond milk with a few cinnamon sticks.
 It’s this simple: Almond Breeze + quinoa + whole cinnamon sticks.
 You could also get creative with your spices.
 Nutmeg, cardamom, and/or vanilla bean would all be welcome here.

 Sweeten the deal by drizzling a little maple syrup on top.